ibrasec/web-deployment/README.md

 ```
 This directory was intended to have 3 main files for our website
 - FlaskApp: which will contain our item-catalog repository files (python, html, images..etc)
-- flaskapp.wsgi: which is a python code to call our main repository applcation
+- flaskapp.wsgi: which is a python code to call our main repository application
 - flasnv: which is the virutalenv directory that will host our virtual environment didicated for this site
 More information will be described below